shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 13, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option.

+# Refill

+At level 15, you can replenish your spell slot points.
+As a bonus action, add spell slot points equal to your current health to your spell slot points.
+Once you use this feature, you can’t do so again until you finish a short or long rest.

 # Subclasses

 At level 3, you choose a subclass.